 What can you treat with Chinese Herbal Medicine?

-We treat everything from the common cold and flu and other viruses, to fatigue, digestive problems, hormonal imbalances, fertility challenges, issues during pregnancy and postpartum, anxiety, etc. The list goes on.
+We treat everything from the common cold and flu and other viruses, to fatigue, digestive problems, menstrual disorders, menopausal syndrome, fertility challenges, issues during pregnancy and postpartum, anxiety, etc. The list goes on.
 This is because we are treating the person, and each person has unique imbalances that arise in symptoms or sometimes just in signs that the practitioner is trained to observe and diagnose.
 This system of medicine is wonderful for maintaining overall wellness and preventing illness as well because of the herbalist’s ability to diagnose the patient’s internal health status.